 The Federal outpost at Fort Bliss is surrendered to state troops

 Virginia joins the Confederacy

-Lincoln places blockade against Confederate south
+Lincoln places a blockade against the Confederate south

 Lincoln suspends habeas corpus in Maryland.
-Two days later the state votes against secession.
+Two days later, the state votes against secession.

-Arkansas and Tennessee secede from Union
+Arkansas and Tennessee secede from the Union

-Much to the dismay of the south, Britain announces that it will stay neutral
+Much to the dismay of the South, Britain announces that it will stay neutral

 North Carolina secedes from the union

 Union forces suffered a minor defeat at Bethel Church, Virginia